 Auto manufacturers are always pointing out the need for a car tune up.
 This term can be used to describe a number of services, leaving people to wonder – how much does a tune up cost?
 The price is going to depend on what services you get done.

-In this guide, we evaluate what’s included in the tune up and how much you can expect to spend.
+In this guide, we evaluate what’s included in the tune up and a tune up costs.
 We also evaluate signs that a tune up is needed.

 What is a Tune Up?

 The term “tune up” is a generic way to describe performing maintenance tasks that keep the vehicle in its best shape.
 Depending on how many miles are on the odometer, you will need to get a few basic services performed, or a complete overall to a system.

 Most manufacturers have a recommended maintenance schedule that shows you when you need various services performed.
 You can find this information in the owner’s manual.